Full-Size adjustable bench, with a max weight load of 500lbs – $120

 Adjustable benches really do open up your exercise options, with Cap’s 7 adjustable back positions the bench will allow you to do more than 30 different exercises, here are just a few:

-Summary What we liked most about this bench was its versatility, 7 adjustable positions and an adjustable seat make this bench a worthwhile purchase.
+What we liked most about the Cap Barbell Bench was its versatility, 7 adjustable positions and an adjustable seat make this bench a worthwhile purchase.
 For beginners, this bench should cope whilst you grow and start to lift heavier weights.
 The short 30-day guarantee does make me doubt this benches durability.